Dr. Angela Hornsby, Curator

-Your outreach should focus on spreading knowledge and appreciation of natural history museums.
+Outreach does not need to be the focus of your proposal, but it should b a portion of it with the goal of spreading knowledge and appreciation of natural history museums in general and the UMZM in particular.
 It may focus on audiences of any age(s), occur on- or off-campus, and could either occur once or take a form that could be used or distributed many times.
-Examples include social media takeover, articles for UM publications or the museum newsletters, informational or promotional videos, events with outside groups, K-12 educational trunks or printable resources for classrooms, and fundraising items such as t-shirts / stickers / enamel pins, etc. If outreach isn't the primary focus of your project, it should relate to or grow from your project in some way.
+Examples include social media takeover, articles for the UMZM newsletter or other publications, informational or promotional videos, and events with campus or outside groups.

 What would be available for me to use?